mesesanovidiu/snowflake_postgres_dbt_elt_pipeline/README.md

 ![Concept map - Page 1](https://github.com/mesesanovidiu/snowflake_postgres_elt_pipeline/assets/108272657/d4cc0941-65f1-4e90-b00e-d7aad1c22584)

 ## Client
-The source data for the batch processing pipeline is located in the on a GitHub repo in .csv format.
-The .csv data will be read by the local python script.
+The source data for the ELT pipeline is located in a transactional database (OLTP) stored in Postgres.
+The 'ecommerce_sales' table be read by the local python script using psycopg2 library.
+On a regularly basis, data is pulled from Postgres and stored in S3 in .csv files.
 ## Storage
 S3: Amazon Simple Storage Service is a service that acts as a data lake in this project.
 Source sales transactions are hosted here for batch/bulk load.

-Redshift: Datawareouse or OLAP database.
-A star schema has been built for this project on this relational database.
-## Orchestration
-Apache Airflow is used to orchestrate this data pipeline.
+# Data Warehouse
+Snowflake: Data warehouse or OLAP database.
+An integration between S3 and Snowflake has been made and Snowflake is able to see whenever a file is placed in a the staging bucket in S3.
+Using tasks, the data ingestion from S3 is automated (when a file is uploaded in S3, it is automatically ingested in Snowflake).
+Furthermore, based on the ecommerce sales table that is being created, two additional tables are created (an invoices table and a products table).

 ## Visualization
-Grafana: Dasboards are built to visualize the data from the Redshift data warehouse and S3.
+PowerBI: A dasboard is built to visualize the data from the Snowflake.

-# Pipelines
-## Batch Processing
-S3 Data Lake: Here are the sales transactions that are dumped in the .csv format.

-Amazon Redshift: Redshift is Amazon's analytics database, and is designed to crunch large amounts of data as a data warehouse.
-A redshift cluster has been created for this project as a OLAP Database.
-Once the database has been created, a staging table has been created.
-Then the redshift copy command has been used to copy the .csv data from S3 to the created table.
-Then the star schema tables has been created in the data warehouse and loaded by the data warehouse procedure.
-Changes in products and customers dimensions are tracked using SCD type 2.

---- Orchestration to be completed ---

-## Visualizations
--- To be completed --

 # Demo
 ![aws - running command](https://user-images.githubusercontent.com/108272657/236005081-e09af722-f1c9-4111-b6da-4e4917f137db.PNG)
 ![capture project aws](https://user-images.githubusercontent.com/108272657/236005110-2193e677-905e-40a3-bb95-9512b6704952.PNG)

 # Conclusion
-Through the completion of this data engineering project, I have gained experience in the utilization of fundamental AWS services, including S3 and Redshift.
-This hands-on experience has enabled me to develop a deeper understanding of the AWS infrastructure and its capabilities for processing large-scale datasets.
-As a result of this project, I have gained the confidence and competence to effectively execute future data engineering projects within the AWS ecosystem.
+Through the completion of this data engineering project, I have gained experience in creating policies/roles using IAM and using S3 and Snowflake.
+This hands-on experience has enabled me to develop a deeper understanding of Snowflake and its capabilities for integration with S3 for automating data ingestion.
+As a result of this project, I have gained the confidence and competence to effectively build an ELT pipeline, as well as interacting with databases using python libraries.